dzufferey/psync/README.md

 ## Compiling

-You will need java 7.
+This project requires java 7.
-This project is build using [sbt](http://www.scala-sbt.org/).
+You can build it using [sbt](http://www.scala-sbt.org/).
 To install sbt follow the instructions at [http://www.scala-sbt.org/release/tutorial/Setup.html](http://www.scala-sbt.org/release/tutorial/Setup.html).

 Then, in a console, execute: